HemanB/Interosight/README.md

 ## Project Overview

-InteroSight is an LLM-based system that takes user input (similar to Reddit posts from eating disorder communities) and generates motivational interviewing responses that validate emotions and help users work through the underlying psychology of their disorder.
+InteroSight is an LLM-based system that takes user input (similar to Reddit posts from eating disorder communities) and generates motivational interviewing responses that validate emotions and gently guide users to work through the underlying psychology of their disorder.

 ## Repository Structure